Updated: Dec 21, 2021

 Although lessons were run the previous summer, the new input from WSA helped with ideas and led to bringing in Rab, Tanja and Mike.WSA is a SUP specific Bcorp training provider.
 I love that they are all about SUP and it was an easy decision to affiliate with them to support the work that we do.
 Having more staff trained via the WSA courses allowed evening lessons to operate more than when I was free.
 I had spent a lot of time with these guys paddling and chatting on socials.
 All of them are keen boarders that love the sport.
 This for me was key to growing the sport around Glasgow and allowing our clients to have the best experiences.

-The beginners sessions were busy and we ran between Auchinstarry Marina on the canal and Calgary Reservoir on the southside of the city.
-Things continued to grow so Ian filled in some spaces and ran some sessions down at Lochwinnoch.
+The beginners sessions were busy and we ran between Auchinstarry Marina on the canal and from Dams to Darnley on the southside of the city.
+Things continued to grow so Ian filled in some spaces and ran some sessions down at too.
 Eva was born, so Rab took the reins of the SUP school while I tried to understand life with two kids and a full time teaching job.
 Forever grateful to Rab for all of his hard work over this time, but the rest of the summer too.
-In this time out too we were recognised by SUP International Magazine.
+In this time we were recognised by SUP International Magazine.
 A two page spread went into the spring edition of the mag and showcased all that we have been doing through socials and lessons.

 Rachael is a real eco warrior and supported the work with Planet Patrol which allowed two full days of working with members of the public in Glasgow and Sky TV workers in Edinburgh on the canal.
 We will continue to support this next year.